tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/historian-tampering.md

 false current values), the investigator might conclude that the fault was smaller than it actually was, or might not see evidence that the relay failed to trip when it should have.

-Event log deletion requires access to Stedin's historian database at a privilege level that allows modification.
-This is typically the historian administrator's privilege.
+Event log deletion requires access to the historian database at a privilege level that allows modification.
+This is the historian administrator's privilege.
 An attacker could achieve this by compromising the historian application server (through remote code execution in the historian software itself), or by obtaining database credentials and connecting directly to the historian database.
-The historian system typically runs on a dedicated server in Stedin's OT network, with restricted access.
+The historian system usually runs on a dedicated server in the OT network, with restricted access.

 ## Process value tampering

-Process values are the measurements that come from field devices: a voltage at a Stedin substation, a current through a feeder, a temperature in a transformer.
+Process values are the measurements that come from field devices: a voltage at a substation, a current through a feeder, a temperature in a transformer.
 These values are collected by RTUs, sent to e-terracontrol SCADA through IEC 60870-5-104, and logged in the historian.
-An attacker who can modify historical process values could misrepresent what Stedin's network state was at a particular time.
+Modifying historical process values lets an attacker misrepresent the network's state at a chosen time.

 A common use of tampering is to hide evidence of a fault condition.
-If an attacker causes a transient fault (a brief over-voltage or over-current condition) as cover for an attack, they might delete or modify Stedin's historian records to erase evidence that the fault occurred at all.
+If an attacker causes a transient fault (a brief over-voltage or over-current condition) as cover for an attack, they might delete or modify the historian records to erase evidence that the fault occurred at all.
 An investigator looking at the historian data would see normal conditions throughout, and would not recognise that there was a window when the network was stressed.
-[What falsified data looks like](../../observable-semantics/measurements-and-data-records/historian-patterns.md) is the pattern such an investigation has to recognise.
+[What falsified data can look like](../../observable-semantics/measurements-and-data-records/historian-patterns.md) is the pattern such an investigation has to recognise.

 More subtly, an attacker could modify process values to create a false narrative.
 For instance, if a fault occurred and the SIPROTEC or SEL relay that should have protected the zone did not trip (because the relay settings were corrupted by the attacker), the historian would record the fault current as it actually occurred.
-But if the attacker modifies Stedin's historian to show a lower current (below the relay's threshold), it would appear that the relay was correctly set and should have tripped, but the fault was too small.
+But if the attacker modifies the historian to show a lower current (below the relay's threshold), it would appear that the relay was correctly set and should have tripped, but the fault was too small.
 This would hide evidence that the relay settings were changed.

 Modifying historical data requires access to the historian's archive, through its API or direct database